ktmeaton/NCBImeta/config/README_config.md

       - BioSampleBioProjectAccession : Link, label
       - BioSampleSRAAccession: Id, SRA, db
       - BioSampleTitle: Title

 This contains metadata elements selected from the schema files (schema/).
 They should be copy-pasted from the appropriate schema file if adding additional lines.
+The whitespace (number of sapces/indendentation) is very important in this file!
+When copying and pasting, don't delete spaces before the dash.

 Note that the Table Names must match exactly to SEARCH TERMS and TABLES.